 Google Dashboard is an awesome connected-world teaching tool for 21st Century children at any age and for adults, because it makes a point — concretely — about the amount of information that Google accumulates on each of us.
 Many people are surprised, and a bit disconcerted, on a first visit, because the Dashboard depicts a good deal about each user.

-Unlike many sites on the Internet Google does usually tries to think about privacy, and the Dashboard is one way to share exactly what it information it collects.
+Unlike many sites on the Internet Google does usually try to think about privacy — at least in certain ways — and the Dashboard is one way to share exactly what information it collects.
 There’s even a box to check so you get a monthly reminder to check out the Dashboard.

 The instructions below can help you explore your Google Dashboard.

 - Go to the Google My Accounts page or directly to Google Dashboard.